Amazon Fund for Forest Conservation and Climate

 Overall term: 2010 to 2021

-Brazil's national climate change policy aims to completely eradicate deforestation in the Amazon region and reduce national CO2 emissions by 43% by 2030.
-Regional measures of the Action Plan for the Prevention and Control of Deforestation in the Legal Amazon (PPCDAm) have contributed to the reduction in the annual deforestation rate from 27,772 km² in 2004 to 7,900 km² in 2018.
-From 2004 to 2018 the deforestation rate was reduced by 72%.
-In 2018, however, deforestation increased by 13,7% compared to the prior year.
+Brazil's national climate change policy aims to completely eradicate deforestation in the Amazon region and reduce national CO2 emissions by 43 per cent by 2030.
+Regional measures of the Action Plan for the Prevention and Control of Deforestation in the Legal Amazon (PPCDAm) have contributed to the reduction in the annual deforestation rate from 27,772 km² in 2004 to 7,536 km² in 2018.
+From 2004 to 2018 the deforestation rate was reduced by 73 per cent.
+In 2018, however, deforestation increased by 8 per cent compared to the prior year.

 The Amazon Fund, founded by the Brazilian government in 2008, is considered to be the world's most successful, results-based national funding mechanism for REDD+ (Reducing Emissions from Deforestation and Forest Degradation and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries).
-So far it has received USD 1,288,000,000 from international donors for its demonstrated reductions in deforestation.
+So far it has received 1.29 billion US dollars from international donors for its demonstrated reductions in deforestation.

 The Amazon Fund is managed by the Brazilian Development Bank (BNDES).
 Strategic decisions concerning the implementation of the Fund are made by the Steering Committee, which consists of state, federal and civil society actors.
 Therefore, the ownership of the fund and the responsibility for its results lie entirely on Brazil.

 - The fund provided support in new strategic areas: sustainable production; environmental management in indigenous protected areas; the Brazilian Environmental Registry CAR.
-In 2017, public calls for projects for sustainable value chains and reforestation were added, with a total value of USD 94,000,000.
+In 2017, public calls for projects for sustainable value chains and reforestation were added, with a total value of 94 million US dollars.
 New funding lines have been opened to promote the sustainable development of settlements (aligned with the agricultural reform) and strengthen the capacities of federal institutions responsible for controlling deforestation.
 The GIZ supported these calls for tenders by carrying out workshops as well as providing e-learning opportunities for potential applicants.

-- The GIZ improved the project implementation through capacity development facilitated by face-to-face workshops and virtual courses on an E-learning platform (Furthermore, learning materials such as a manual for monitoring have been produced.
-102 people have already been trained.
-The project advised larger projects directly with regard to resolving implementation bottlenecks.
-This led to an average increase in financial implementation by 45% and in disbursements by 21% on project level.
-In the case of the Governmental institution responsible for controlling deforestation, IBAMA (Brazilian Institute of Environment and Renewable Natural Resources), the disbursement increased by 84%.
+- The GIZ improved the project implementation through capacity development facilitated by face-to-face workshops and virtual courses on an E-learning platform.
+Furthermore, learning materials such as a manual for monitoring have been produced.
+102 people have already been trained and the project has advised larger projects directly with regard to resolving implementation bottlenecks.
+This led to an average increase in financial implementation by 45 per cent and in disbursements by 21 per cent on project level.
+In the case of the Governmental institution responsible for controlling deforestation, IBAMA (Brazilian Institute of Environment and Renewable Natural Resources), the disbursement increased by 84 per cent.

 - Conducting evaluations: The GIZ supported the ex-post evaluations of six completed projects.
 The evaluations demonstrated the projects significant contributions in reducing deforestation and restoration of degraded land.
 One project established a regional seedlings market for reforestation and therefore laying the foundation for a sustainable local production system.
 Another project strengthened sustainable production chains in 16 protection zones, such as handicraft to improve the income of women.
-An overall evaluation of the Amazon Fund is taking place and will be finalized until the end of 2019.
+The first thematic evaluation comprised of a science, technology and innovation component, and an overall evaluation of the Amazon Fund is taking place and will be finalised in October of 2019.